What it means to be a sandwich generation caregiver

 Are your investments outperforming the market?

-How do you know if your investment portfolio is performing better than the market?
+How do you know if your investment portfolio is performing better (or worse) than the market?

 The answer is your investment alpha.